-(4) Financial assistance to assisted reproductive treatment
+(4) Assisted reproductive treatment (ART)

-As much as 4.7% of babies are born with assisted reproductive treatment (ART).
-According to the registry of Japan OBGY society, a total of 54,110 babies were born with ART in 2016 or 5.5% of total births.
+Japan is known for its proliferation of assisted reproductive treatment (ART).
+According to the registry of Japan OBGY society, a total of 60,598 babies were born with ART in 2019 or 6% of total births.

 An increasing number of couples are suffering from infertility mainly due to advanced age of mothers.
-The average age of mothers in 2017 was 32 years old, five years older than 1973.
+The average age of mothers in 2020 was 32 years old, five years older than 1973.

 The government provides financial assistance to such infertile couples since 2004 (a maximum of 150,000 yen up to three times a year for a maximum of five years).
-A total of 148,659 times were awarded for subsidy in 2013.
 In 2011, it was revised to "up to three times a year with a maximum of ten times" to concentrate trials while mothers are still young.
 In 2016, the age limit was set at 43, above which the chances of getting pregnant becomes slim.
+Due to the age limit, the number of subsidies awarded declined in 2016.